manvithapula/30-days-of-JavaScript-Leetcode/README.md

 day 4: Leetcode 2665
 counterII.js - to create a function that takes input and returns three functions one to increases the current value by 1, reduces the current value by 1, returns the original value

+day 5: Leetcode 2635
+transform.js - to create an function to input arr and loop it and increase the elements by one